Kiwi Turtles

 1. Rinse the kiwi in water and blot with a towel.
 Cut off the edges and slice the kiwi into circles.
 You should get 6 equal circles.
 Lay the kiwi out on the towel, cover with the free end to remove excess moisture.

-2. Outline the outlines of the snails on baking paper.
+2. Outline the outlines of the snails on baking paper on a sheet pan.
 The large circle should be slightly smaller in size than the diameter of the kiwi, about 3 inches.

 3. Next to it, place a 1-inch diameter circle.
-You don’t have to have a circlet in the house; use shot glasses or cookies.
+You can use a shot glass or small measuring cup to trace these out.
 Turn the paper over with the drawn side down and place it on a board or tray.

 3. Melt the chocolate.
 This can be done in a water bath.
 Fill a saucepan half or a third full with water, and heat it on the stove to medium-high heat.
 It is important not to let the water boil, as this can cause the chocolate to melt improperly.